asw456/pieventsnovo/ReadMe.md

 ### Points to Note/Possible improvements
 ```
-The target framework (4.5.2) is purposefully chosen to help the applicaiton run with least requirements, but you should consider targeting a higher version of the framework (successfully tested onn 4.6.1)
+The target framework (4.5.2) is purposefully chosen to help the applicaiton run with least requirements,
+but you should consider targeting a higher versions of the framework (successfully tested on 4.6.1)

 Connecting to a particular data archive requires an entry to be present in the Known Servers Table (KST).
 For collectives the connection is based on the priority set in KST.

-FindPIPoints methods can be used Program.cs, which is probably more efficient in finding PI points and helps avoid multiple calls to pibasess.
-However it does not contain info on missing/duplicates points
+FindPIPoints methods can be used Program.cs, which is probably more efficient in finding PI points and helps
+avoid multiple calls to pibasess.
+However it does not contain info on missing/duplicates points.

 For the bulk data access methods (PIPointList) used in snap, arclist, plot and interp;
 if the server version is greater than or equal to 3.4.390 (PI Server 2012), then the SDK is aware